geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

 that contains a pre-compiled version of Rayleigh.
 You can run input examples or tests by executing `rayleigh.opt` or `rayleigh.dbg` and look at the output files, but all files will be deleted when you `exit` the container.

+.. note:: If you use Apptainer/Singularity instead of docker you can keep the model output files, because Apptainer by default mounts the current directory into the container.
+The command to run Rayleigh inside the container is ``mpirun -np X apptainer exec geodynamics/rayleigh:latest rayleigh.opt``` (assuming you have a Rayleigh input file in the current directory).

 We also provide a container with a development environment for Rayleigh that allows you to change the code, build the documentation and the code, and to keep model outputs.